-NRG Solar were asked to team up with Sarah Constructions recently, in order to design and build a solar system on a shipping container that would be used as the administration office at the Whyalla Secondary School construction site.
+NRG Solar were asked to team up with Sarah Constructions recently, in order to design and build a solar system on a shipping container that would be used to supplement the power to the administration office at the Whyalla Secondary College construction site.

 The idea behind this project was to promote sustainability in the building industry, even if it's starting in a small way.
 Shipping containers are commonly used on constructions sites so the idea from Sarah Constructions - Project Manager, Melisha Willington, was to utilise these common materials in a way that would not only be beneficial to one specific site, but also in presenting a new way to think around building sustainably.

 The Solar Energy Pod is estimated to save the Sarah Constructions team over $5000/year on electricity costs at this site.
 The pod will reduce Co2 emissions by 9877kg annually - which is equivalent to planting 150 trees every year.

 Another great perk of this particular construction is that as it is a shipping container, all of the components can be easily packed up and transported when needed.
 Therefore it is a reusable and practical solution for construction sites.

 You can read Sarah Constructions' article on the project here.